jwunderl/pxt-arcade/docs/courses/csintro1/variables/sprites.md

 ## Example: Sprite

-Look at the blocks and note that a name for the sprite (`mySprite`) is set to an image for the sprite (it's hot sauce!).
+Look at the blocks and note that a name for the sprite (`actor`) is set to an image for the sprite (it's hot sauce!).

 https://makecode.com/_DgmcM1Epmgrm
 ```blocks